NGSEP/NGSEPcore/README.txt

 	-maxAlnsPerStartPos INT	: Maximum number of alignments allowed to start at the same reference site.
 This parameter helps to control false positives produced by
 				  PCR amplification artifacts.
+For GBS or RAD sequencing data use a large value such as 100.
-Default 5
+				  Default 5.
 	-p			: Process non unique primary alignments in the pileup process.
 The default behavior is to process alignments that are unique
 				  (see option -minMQ)
-	-s			: Consider secondary alignments while calling SNVs
+	-s			: Consider secondary alignments while calling SNVs.
+Non-unique primary alignments will also
-	-minAltCoverage	INT	: Minimum coverage of the alternative allele to call a SNV.
-Default: 0
-	-maxAltCoverage	INT	: Maximum coverage of the alternative allele to call a SNV.
-Default: 0 (No filter)
+				  be considered in this mode.
 	-minQuality	INT	: Minimum genotype quality to accept a SNV call Genotype quality is calculated as 1 minus the posterior probability of the genotype given